Red Black & Blues: A Monster Translation of a Text by Donald Trump

 screen shot 2019-01-05 at 5.19.23 pm

-and lives now as a 45′ long scroll of polypropylene paper, with rolling pins for handles.
+and lives now as a 45′ long scroll of polypropylene paper, rolling pins for handles.

 Pins to mark a longing for mother-comfort I sense beneath the man’s raging misogyny.
-I hope now to make an affordable trade edition – an accordion fold, if I can, to keep its (doom)scroll structure in play.
+I hope also to make an affordable trade edition – a codex, or even an accordion fold, to keep its (doom)scroll structure in play.

 Iamother